1 And it came to pass that the sound returned unto me: clack clack, clack clack, and I awakened unto another day without beginning or end.

 End of Chapter 4

-“Well I lied about dinner, because what you just read was the first serving of stew we’ve been brewing for years.
+“Well I lied about dinner, because what you just read was the dinner.
 Hopefully you’re full.”

 Thank you Cillian, you can rest for a bit.